 - Meals include 4 breakfasts, 4 lunches, 3 dinners (one lunch and one dinner own expense)

-- Thursday 4 to Monday 8 January 2018 – Adventurous Women (Women Only) – FULLY BOOKED
+- Friday 4 to Tuesday 8 January 2019 – Adventurous Women (women only) – FULLY BOOKED

 DAY 1 – 7 km (grade: easy to moderate)

-After a couple of hours travelling, we have our morning tea stop at a local cafe in Jindabyne.
-After a brief visit to the Information Centre in Jindabyne we then continue onto Thredbo.
+After a couple of hours travelling, we have our morning tea stop at a local cafe in Cooma.
 We check into our Lodge style accommodation, have lunch and then get organised for the first walk of the tour.
 Today’s walk follows alongside the cascading, icy waters of the Thredbo River from Dead Horse Gap back into Thredbo village.

 On this signposted river track walk, you will see gums growing around granite boulders and watch the river race beneath your feet as you cross the footbridges.
 Stroll through the snow gum woodlands and enjoy the views down to the river.
 Keep your eyes on the river for trout and platypus – look for circular ripple patterns.